socadk/design-practice-repository/artifact-templates/DPR-ContextDiagram.md

 ### Origins and Signs of Use
 <!-- From PLOPs and from AA-->
-This is not a UML diagram type (tools have some basic/proprietary support, usually), but has been present in professional services methods since the late 1990s.
+This is not a UML diagram type, but has been present in professional services methods since the late 1990s.
+Many UML tools have some proprietary support, often basic.

 The Unified Architecture Method (UAM) has a task called ["Define System Scope & Context"](http://www.unified-am.com/UAM/index.htm#UAM/tasks/uam_define_system_scope_D6C3E23D.html).